 Like the book itself, I’ll keep this one short.
 The Little Prince is poignant, wise, and utterly joyful.

 But ultimately, this choice is less about the book’s content and more about the place this childhood classic holds in my heart.
 I think most of us have a book like this.
-If you’re having a bad day, dust off a copy of whatever your childhood/teenage favourite was, make a hot drink, and lose yourself in an old friend.
+If you’re compiling your books for a bad day list, dust off a copy of whatever your childhood/teenage favourite was, make a hot drink, and lose yourself in an old friend.

 Read when… the adult world is too much to bear.